aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-touching/_index.md

 ---
-title: "Create line string ASP.NET – Touching Geometries Check with Aspose.GIS"
+title: "How to Create a LineString in ASP.NET and Check Touching Geometries with Aspose.GIS"
 linktitle: How to Check Touching Geometries
 second_title: Aspose.GIS .NET API
 description: "Learn how to create line string ASP.NET and perform a network routing check by detecting touching geometries with Aspose.GIS for .NET, a powerful library for spatial data handling and analysis."